stefanvictora/hue-scheduler/README.md

   In the first example, the transition starts 30 minutes before sunrise, while in the last example it starts 5 minutes after ``civil_dawn`` to smoothly turn on the light to full brightness until the sun has risen.

-  > Note: The given start time expression must be before the defined start of the state, otherwise the transition-before property is ignored.
+  > Note: The given start time expression for ``tr-before`` must be before the defined start of the state, otherwise the property is ignored.
-  // TODO: Add more details

   What makes `tr-before` especially useful is that Hue Scheduler automatically adjusts the transition time to the remaining duration if the light is turned on at later point.
 And most importantly, it also calculates the mid-transition state based on the elapsed time.
 Consider, for example: